cosmicexplorer/helm-rg/README.md

         - [x] this might be easier without using the `--vimgrep` flag (!!!)
     - [ ] can insert markers on either side of each line to find the text added or removed!!!! (huge)
     - [ ] **CAN CHANGE THE FILENAME BY EDITING THE FILE LINE!!!!
 (HUGE)**
+    - [ ] can expand the windows of text beyond single lines at a time
+        - and pop into another buffer for a quick view if you want

 Example output without `--vimgrep`: